Code-Institute-Submissions/ms1_d_r_plastering/README.md

     2. The second section will contain clear contact details for the business.

-    3. The third section will display testimonials and informing the user of the business services / experience
+    3. The third section will display testimonials and informing the user of the business services / experience.

 #### Services